SenseNet/docs.sensenet.com/content/concepts/content-management/03-content-types.md

 - the type name, description
 - properties that control how content of this type look and behave (icon, preview generation, indexing)
 - parent content type
-- set of fields (name, displayname and configuration of fields)
+- set of fields (name, display name and configuration of fields)
 - content handler

 Below you can see a fully featured skeleton of a content type definition xml: